Select your Open Day

-This Masters course at Liverpool John Moores University provides the skills and knowledge to forge a career in forensic anthropology.
-You will also have the opportunity to gain hands-on experience in the field and carry out novel research.
+This MSc from LJMU provides the skills and knowledge for a career in forensic anthropology.
+Gain hands-on experience in the field and carry out novel research.

 - Benefit from specialised forensic science labs and facilities